 New and potential customers are people who have never used or infrequently use public transport in the Wellington region.
-Providing them with a reason to use public transport and then a good experience throughout their journey will encourage them to adopt public transport as an occasional or preferred mode of travel.
+Providing them with a reason to use public transport and then a good experience throughout their journey will encourage them to adopt public transport more frequently, or as their preferred mode of travel.

-Many people depend on a private vehicle for work or due to where they live, such as a rural area, or because of commitments such as childcare.
+Many people depend on a private vehicle for work or due to where they live, such as rural areas, or because of commitments such as childcare.
 These people are unlikely to adopt public transport for practical reasons.
-However, a change in peoples' circumstances, such as children becoming more independent, new house, or new job), or their expectations have changed such as increasing road congestion causing increasing journey times and cost is an opportunity for them to adopt public transport, if it can provide a viable alternative, in terms of reliability, speed, cost, and comfort.
+However, a change in peoples' circumstances, such as children becoming more independent, new house, new job, or a change in travel expectations such as increasing road congestion causing increasing journey times and cost presents an opportunity for them to adopt public transport, especially if it can provide a viable alternative in terms of reliability, speed, cost, and comfort.